Rufus For Real

 Instructions

-• Add the chicken bones, salt, peppercorns, and turmeric to the pressure cooker bowl.
-Add water to the fill line.
-Cook on high pressure for 1 hour.
-You can either let the pressure release naturally or manually.
+• Add the chicken bones, salt, peppercorns, and turmeric to the Instant Pot.
+Add water up to the MAX fill line.

-• Using either tongs or a spider strainer, remove the chicken pieces and toss them in the trash.
-At this point, they have done their job.
+• Using tongs or a spider strainer, remove and discard the chicken bones and solids — they’ve done their job.

-• Store in deli containers either in the fridge or freezer.
-Enjoy!
+• Store the bone broth in airtight containers in the refrigerator or freezer.

 Notes